MaSVF-Wiki/masvf-sandbox/People/Pete Forsyth.md

 == My projects here ==
 I'm just getting my bearings, but I am thinking about writing about/discussing the ways Wikipedia can benefit traditional cultural and educational institutions, and (mostly separately) the history/culture of the wiki world.

 Less formal/relevant, I've talked with Pete K. about my desire to set up some home network services; I have some [notes on this on my Federated Wiki page](http://pete.dojo.fed.wiki/view/server-plans).
+(Leaning toward TrueNAS Core instead of NextCloud.)